There's wearable tech that's practical, wearable tech that's bonkers and everything in between. This is a list of the tech we actually wear.

 For everyday, it's the LG G Watch R that I keep coming back to.
 I love the styling, and it gets loads of admiring comments from non-tech friends, who generally don't notice it until I start swiping through my cards.
 The stock strap is terrible and in bad need of an upgrade, so maybe the LG Watch Urbane is the one to turn my eye.

-Sophie Charara - Contributing editor
+Sophie Charara - Features editor

 For months, it was the Moto 360 that graced my wrists but since I've been doing my Couch to 5K with wearable tech challenge though, I've switched to the Fitbit Charge HR which also happens to be Wareable's best fitness tracker pick.
 Sorry for not being more imaginative.